g-omarsdottir/shaping-sustainable-surf/README.md

 5. **Keyword Diversity**: A mix of both short-tail and long-tail keywords to create a balanced and comprehensive SEO strategy.

-### Implementation
+**Keyword Implementation**

 - Keywords are strategically placed in meta descriptions, page titles, and content headers.
 - A natural integration of keywords within the website content to maintain readability and user experience.
-Keywords were used in headings and in semantic and <strong> html tags.
+Keywords were used in headings and in semantic and html `<strong>` tags.
 - The metadata is structured to be both search engine friendly and informative to potential visitors.

 #### Sitemap